olton/mina-node-monitor/README.md

 TO install server app, copy files from `src` folder to your server to any folder convenient for you.

 #### Dependencies
-To build/run server app, you must install two dependencies:
+To run server app, you must install two dependencies:
 + `node-fetch`
 + `systeminformation`